surdu/spawn/readme.md

 Spawn is a basic tool that helps you start your projects easily using simple templates.

-Majority of project templates just need files copied from a template folder and replace placeholders inside files throughout that folder with certain project specific value (e.g: project name, project version, etc).
+The majority of project templates just need files copied from a template folder and replace placeholders inside files throughout that folder with certain project specific value (e.g: project name, project version, etc).

 Enter Spawn: put a template folder on GitHub (for now), add a config file to that folder enumerating the variables to replace throughout the folder and you're set.